Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Introduction

-Rapidly expanding and updating datasets can reduce the risk that agent evaluations are biased by reliance on internal training knowledge, yet current agent evaluation frameworks offer limited support for such capabilities.
-Current methods for constructing static datasets remain heavily dependent on manual annotation or the reuse of prior resources~\citep{mialon2023gaiabenchmarkgeneralai, deng2023mind2webgeneralistagentweb, liu2023agentbench, yan2025mcpworldunifiedbenchmarkingtestbed, chen2025shieldagentshieldingagentsverifiable, xiang2025guardagentsafeguardllmagents}. and even online environment datasets~\citep{zhou2023webarena, OSWorld, liao2025redteamcuarealisticadversarialtesting, evtimov2025waspbenchmarkingwebagent, tur2025safearenaevaluatingsafetyautonomous, levy2025stwebagentbenchbenchmarkevaluatingsafety, boisvert2025doomarenaframeworktestingai} require substantial human effort for task expansion, such as constructing controlled online environments and designing tasks from website content.
-These constraints limit task diversity and alignment with dynamic environments, motivating the development of automated agent task generation methods to alleviate such labor-intensive bottlenecks~\citep{shi2025taskcraftautomatedgenerationagentic, li2025agenthospitalsimulacrumhospital, zhang2025agentracerinducingfailurellm}.
-However, these methods face two major limitations: \textbf{(I)~Absence of explicit entity-relation modeling:} without structured representations of entities and their relations, generated tasks fail to capture scenarios requiring complex reasoning over interdependent concepts, restricting their utility for evaluating higher-order cognitive capabilities. \textbf{(II)~Limited adaptation to dynamic environments:} most generated tasks are limited to tool calls or trivial reasoning, and rarely address multi-step, cross-modal, or dynamic interactions, neglecting scenarios that require interactive workflows and multi-hop dependencies in web environments.
+Rapidly expanding and updating datasets could reduce evaluation bias from agents’ reliance on internal training knowledge, yet most current datasets offer limited support for such dynamic capabilities.
+Construction of static datasets remains heavily dependent on manual annotation or reuse of prior resources~\citep{mialon2023gaiabenchmarkgeneralai, deng2023mind2webgeneralistagentweb, liu2023agentbench, yan2025mcpworldunifiedbenchmarkingtestbed, chen2025shieldagentshieldingagentsverifiable, xiang2025guardagentsafeguardllmagents}, and online environment datasets~\citep{zhou2023webarena, OSWorld, liao2025redteamcuarealisticadversarialtesting, evtimov2025waspbenchmarkingwebagent, tur2025safearenaevaluatingsafetyautonomous, levy2025stwebagentbenchbenchmarkevaluatingsafety, boisvert2025doomarenaframeworktestingai} also demand substantial human effort to expand tasks, such as building controlled environments and designing content-specific challenges.
+These constraints limit task diversity and alignment with dynamic environments, motivating the development of automated agent task generation methods to alleviate such labor-intensive bottlenecks~\citep{shi2025taskcraftautomatedgenerationagentic, li2025agenthospitalsimulacrumhospital, zhang2025agentracerinducingfailurellm,su2025learnbyinteractdatacentricframeworkselfadaptive}.
+However, these methods face two major limitations: \textbf{(I) Absence of explicit entity-relation modeling}: Current methods generally rely on preprocessed text and image data, which are directly analyzed by LLMs for task generation, without explicitly modeling the semantic structure among entities.
+As a result, the generated tasks often suffer from semantic inconsistency and limited solvability, and fail to capture the complex interdependencies required for higher-order reasoning and cognitive evaluation. \textbf{(II) Limited adaptation to dynamic environments}: Current methods for generating web interaction tasks rely on static data with predefined page relationships or on LLMs analyzing simplified environments, and fail to explore effective modeling of content and page relationships in real-world websites.
+As a result, the generated tasks are difficult to transfer to dynamic web scenarios, preventing reliable evaluation of agents’ generalization and performance in real-world environments.